workgroupengineering/Documentation/docs/controls/flyouts.md

 To create a custom flyout type, derive from FlyoutBase.
 You'll have to override the abstract method `CreatePresenter()` to specify the presenter the `Flyout` should use to display its content.
 This can be any type of control, but note that this is the root content for the inner popup and should be styled with background, border, corner radius, etc. to match other popups.
 You can still use a normal `FlyoutPresenter` if you wish

-The following examle creates a simple `Flyout` that hosts an image
+The following example creates a simple `Flyout` that hosts an image

 ```C#
 public class MyImageFlyout : FlyoutBase